Aden Bowman Collegiate: History

-The name for the school comes from local businessman Aden Bowman, who came to Saskatoon in 1907 at the age of nineteen with no more than a grade nine education.
+The name for the school comes from local businessman Aden Bowman, who came to Saskatoon in 1907 at the age of eighteen with no more than a grade nine education.
 With little knowledge about the field, Bowman purchased a small bicycle repair business on 20th Street.
 The business was very successful and over the next few years it expanded beyond bicycles to repairing automobiles and motorcycles.
-Throughout Bowman's success he realized the importance of a strong education, which he shared with his children and grandchildren.
+Throughout Bowman's success he realised the importance of a strong education, which he shared with his children and grandchildren.
 Bowman wanted to help the community with his self-made success, so he served as alderman for twelve years and was the chairman of the collegiate board for fourteen years.

 This was the first collegiate to be named after a person, rather than a program or location of the school.

 Currently its feeder schools are Buena Vista School, Chief Whitecap School, Holliston School, Hugh Cairns, V. C. School, John Lake School, Prince Philip School, Queen Elizabeth School and Victoria School.

 The school opened in 1958 on September 2.